aziontech/azion-samples/templates/upstash-geolocation/README.md

         ...
 ```

-3. Open a pull request to merge the changes to the main branch and start the automatic deployment.
+5. Open a pull request to merge the changes to the main branch and start the automatic deployment.

 Now your project is ready to work with a continuous deployment workflow, updating instantly any changes in the application or the repository.

-### Adding a custom domain
+### Custom domain

 The edge application created during the deployment has an assigned Azion domain to make it accessible through the browser.
 The domain has the following format: `xxxxxxxxxx.map.azionedge.net`.
 However, you can add a custom domain for users to access your edge application through it.
+Go to the [Domains](https://www.azion.com/en/documentation/products/edge-application/domains/) documentation to read more about it.